digitallawyer/openlegaldictionary/_definitions/gopargenary.md

 title: Gopargenary
 permalink: "/definitions/gopargenary.html"
 body: A species of estate, or tenancy, which exists where lands of inheritance descend from thc ancestor to two or more persons.
-It urises ln England either l*y common law or particular custom.
+It urises in England either l*y common law or particular custom.
 By common law, as where a person, seised in fee-simple or fee-tall, dies, and his next heirs are two or more females, his daughters, sisters, aunts, cousins, or thelr representatives; In this case they all inherit, aud these